 - Creates or defines a storage pool.

-- Lists details of all storage instances in the model.
+- Lists all storage instances in a model.

 Several properties are used to dictate how storage is allocated:

-These properties are specified as constraints via the
+These properties are specified as constraints with the

 --storagemay be specified multiple times, to support multiple labels.

-If at least one constraint is specified the following defaults come into effect:
+If at least one constraint is specified the following default values come into effect:

-- 'size' = taken from the charm's minimum storage size, or 1GiB if the charm does not specify a minimum
+- 'size' = determined from the charm's minimum storage size, or 1GiB if the charm does not specify a minimum

 - 'count' = the minimum number required by the charm, or '1' if the storage is optional

-In the absence of any storage constraints, the storage will be on the root filesystem.
+In the absence of any storage constraints, the storage will be put on the root filesystem.

-Deploy PostgreSQL with one instance (count) of 100GiB, via the charm's 'pgdata' storage label, using the cloud's (or model's) default storage pool:
+To deploy PostgreSQL with one instance (count) of 100GiB, via the charm's 'pgdata' storage label, using the default storage pool:

 juju deploy postgresql --storage pgdata=100G